To Market, We Go: Join Us in Provence, France!

 Watch episode 1 of our new video series

-There’s a brand new video series on Kitchen Stories—‘To Market We Go’—brought to you by next125.
-We’re heading out of Berlin, out of the kitchen, and straight to Europe’s very best markets to show you how to find, cook—and enjoy—the very best produce.
+There’s a brand new video series on Kitchen Stories—‘To Market We Go’—brought to you by the kitchen experts at next125.
+United by our passion for making every cooking experience a unique one, together, we’re heading out of Berlin, out of the kitchen, and straight to Europe’s very best markets.
+Along the way, we’ll show you how to find, cook—and enjoy—the very best produce back in your home kitchen.

 Markets are places of inspiration: you might go with a shopping list—only to come back laden with those green beans that just came into season, or a tray of tomatoes for a steal at the end of their tenure—your previous dinner plans cast aside.
 It’s a place to ask questions, to take home cooking advice from stallholders along with their goods.
 When traveling, they’re the places we hope to catch a glimpse of local life, to bite into a peach as soon it’s bought or pocket dried herbs to scatter into dishes back home.